 New Mac Software

 Although not new for hardcore mac addicts, the ultra-smooth web-development application CODA has completely filled my unfortunate Macintosh Dreamweaver vacancy.
 Before discovering the effortless development bliss that is CODA, managing and developing sites on my recently acquired MacBook involved working with a piecemeal assembly of various third-party applications and workarounds.
 Now, I have eliminated the clutter and streamlined my mac productivity with CODA.
 So far, CODA has provided every feature I require for complete multi-site management and development, thereby serving as a complete replacement for Dreamweaver.
-And, compared to Dreamweaver’s hefty $400 price tag, empowering myself with CODA for only $80 bucks seems like a total steal.
+And, compared to Dreamweaver’s hefty $400 price tag, empowering myself with CODA for only $80 seems like a steal.

 New Keyboard and Mouse